 I've jumped out of planes, climbed some really cool and big rocks (some of them are called mountains), tasted food, and drank beers I still can't pronounce the names of.

 I've surfed and gloriously fell off my surfboard in some of the most beautiful waters this world has to offer.

 I've loved in ways that many have only dreamt of.
 The kind of love that starts and ends wars, inspires art, and much more.

 I've lost that love and felt the pain of that loss.
-While I know she's with our Father now, it still isn't a pain I would wish on anyone.
+While I know they're looking down on me now, it still isn't a pain I would wish on anyone.

 I've seen terrible things happen to great people.
 I've then seen them display strength and faith I didn't know was possible.

 I've written songs with some of the best artists and writers around.
 I'm lucky enough to call some of them friends.

 I know that nobody is beyond salvation, but it has to start with them.

 I have tattoos and will likely have more before I die, even if they won't look anything in the end like they did in the beginning.